A general fluid-sediment mixture model and constitutive theory: Theory and Formulation

 \subsection{Solid Phase Stress Evolution}

-In appendix \ref{appB}, we show that for \textit{stiff} elastic materials, \eqref{Eqn: solid_stress_free_energy} (see Table 1) is satisfied if the effective granular stress is evolved according to the following approximation using the Jaumann objective rate of $\boldsymbol{\tilde{\sigma}}$,
+The solid phase effective granular stress is a function of the accumulated elastic deformation in the solid phase, $\mathsfbi{F^e}$, as defined in \eqref{Eqn: solid_stress_free_energy} (see Table 1).
+In appendix \ref{appB}, we show that for \textit{stiff} elastic materials, \eqref{Eqn: solid_stress_free_energy} is satisfied if the effective granular stress is evolved according to the following approximation using the Jaumann objective rate of $\boldsymbol{\tilde{\sigma}}$,

 with $\mathscr{C}$ an elastic stiffness tensor defined in \eqref{Eqn: elastic_stress}, $\mathsfbi{W_s}$ the skew part of the solid phase velocity gradient, and $\mathsfbi{D^e} = \mathsfbi{D_s} - \mathsfbi{\tilde{D}^p}$ (see \eqref{Eqn: additive_decomposition}).
 The material derivative of the effective granular stress is therefore given by,